rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/catalog/_index.md

 Creating a custom catalog for Rancher is very straight forward.
 The catalogs are hosted in Git repositories and cloned into Rancher on a periodic basis.

-The charts themselves are standard Helm templates, with a few differences outlined below.
+The charts themselves are standard [Helm templates](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/getting_started.md), with a few differences outlined below.

 ### Rancher Chart Structure

 A Rancher chart repository differs slightly in directory structure from upstream repos in that it includes an `app version` directory.
 Though Rancher can use native Helm repositories as well.

-A Rancher chart also has two additional files an `app-readme.md` file that provides a high level overview display in the Rancher 2.0 UI and a `questions.yml` file defining questions to prompt the user with.
+A Rancher chart also has two additional files an `app-readme.md` file that provides a high level overview display in the Rancher 2.x UI and a `questions.yml` file defining questions to prompt the user with.

 ```